-This manual provides installation, operating and maintenance information for Digi-Data's series 1120 magnetic tape transport with NRZI formats.
-Machines containing phase encoded electronics are similar in mechanics and motor controls; differences for phase encoded machines are described in Appendix 1.
-This machine records and reads digital information on one-half inch wide magnetic tape in a manner compatible with IBM machines and ANSI standards.
+This manual provides installation, operating and maintenance information for Digi-Data's series 1600 and 1700 magnetic tape transports.

+These machines record and read digital information on one-half inch wide magnetic tape in a manner compatible with IBM machines and ANSI standards.
 The tape transport is designed for use in data handling systems which generate input tapes for computers or translate computer output tapes into other media.